arthurdouillard/arthurdouillard.github.io/_posts/2017-09-27-activation_functions.md

 where you have to predict between 10 classes, you will have 10 output neurons.
 Each of them holding a probability to be the right class.

-Each of these layers will have an activation functions that will decide whether to *fire* or not the current neuron (symbolized by a weight and bias)
+Each of these layers but the last one will have an activation functions that will decide whether to *fire* or not the current neuron (symbolized by a weight and bias.)

 # 3. Different kinds of activation functions